 Studying Recording Arts in the US

 The US is an entertainment hub for the world.
 With Hollywood, New York, Silicon Valley, and other entertainment centers like Orlando, Florida, there are thousands of opportunities for real-world training in or around state-of-the-art music production studios.
 Media production is a big area of growth in the US since all sorts of individuals and companies want to stay fresh as technology changes.
 Several schools in the US offer Associate of Science, Bachelor of Science, Bachelor of Arts, and Master of Arts degrees in the recording arts, in addition to smaller certificate programs alongside related majors.
-International students can study recording arts with more specialized institutions like Full Sail University and The Peabody Institute of The Johns Hopkins University or can choose a more traditional schools like Indiana University and Ithaca College.
+International students can study recording arts with more specialized institutions like The Peabody Institute of The Johns Hopkins University, Full Sail University or can choose a more traditional schools like Indiana University and Ithaca College.

 For international students most of these schools have the same entrance requirements as other undergraduate degrees.
 Schools do, however, suggest that incoming students have a background in music, such as being a musician or being familiar with music theory, and technology.
 The institutions also point out that good interpersonal communication skills and creativity are a plus.